smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 ### Window templates

 Today, SDL comes with a set of predefined templates available.
-The information for what templates are available for the apps is proposed to be provided in `WindowCapability.layoutsAvailable`.
+The information for what templates are available for the apps is proposed to be provided in `WindowCapability.templatesAvailable`.

 Details about the currently selected window template are part of the display capabilities struct:
 - text fields, the name, width etc.